 Two weeks maximum, four days minimum.
 Like most places in Thailand there are a lot of things to do, so give yourself at least four or five days to embrace all it has to offer.
 However, if you’re looking for a chilled out getaway, then you can easily notch up a fortnight in Khao Lak.

-If you’re looking for a VIP experience at a fraction of the cost, look to the award winning The Sands by Kathathani.
+If you’re looking for a VIP experience, look to the award winning The Sands by Kathathani.
 It’s right on Nang Thong Beach and it has everything you’re looking for in a relaxing holiday.
 Facilities include 5 swimming pools ( 3 with private access from rooms), a dive center, Thai cooking classes, Fruit Carving and a kid’s club.
-Consider their special holiday package on offer at the moment which includes a buffet breakfast every morning, a daily 30min massage and airport transfers.

 THINGS TO DO